matrix-org/synapse/README.rst

 (pronounced "at localpart on my dot domain dot name").

-When logging in, you will need to specify a "Custom server".
+As when logging in, you will need to specify a "Custom server".
 Specify your desired ``localpart`` in the 'User name' box.

 Troubleshooting and support